 Dr. Anna Galt

-Dr. Anna Galt is a freelance dramaturg and translator from German to English.
+Dr. Anna Galt is a freelance editor and translator from German to English.
 She was born in Dublin, Ireland, where she studied German, English (BA) and Literary Translation (MPhil) at Trinity College.
 She came to Berlin in 2008 with a DAAD scholarship, where she was an associate member of the graduate school Interart at the FU Berlin until she completed her PhD on contemporary German theatre in 2011.
-From 2012-2015, she worked with Aufbruch prison theatre as an assistant director and then as a dramaturg, and also gave playwriting workshops in juvenile prison.
+From 2012-2015, she worked with Aufbruch prison theatre as an assistant director and then as a dramaturge, and also gave playwriting workshops in juvenile prison.
 She has been a freelance translator of literature, academic texts, film and theatre since 2007, mainly in the area of surtitling.
-Since 2012, she has translated the surtitles for many German productions into English, including for the Schaubühne am Lehniner Platz, FIND Festival, Deutsches Theater Berlin, Thalia Theater Hamburg, Wiesbaden Biennale, Berlin Theatertreffen, Theaterformen Festival, Augenblick Mal Festival and Theater der Welt Mannheim.
-She translates the surtitles for the repertoire of the Maxim Gorki Theater Berlin, the Deutsche Oper Berlin and the Münchner Kammerspiele on an ongoing basis.
+Since 2012, she has translated the surtitles for countless German productions into English, including for the Schaubühne am Lehniner Platz, FIND Festival, Deutsches Theater Berlin, Thalia Theater Hamburg, Wiesbaden Biennale, Berlin Theatertreffen, Theaterformen Festival, Augenblick Mal Festival and Theater der Welt Mannheim.
+She has translated the surtitles for the repertoire of the Maxim Gorki Theater Berlin and the Deutsche Oper Berlin on an ongoing basis, and currently the Münchner Kammerspiele.
 In 2014, her translation of Hartmut Böhme’s Fetishism and Culture was published by de Gruyter.

 Dr. Yvonne Griesel